RickStrahl/Westwind.Scripting/README.md

 You can optionally specify a filename to which the assembly is compiled.
 If this value is not set the assembly is generated into memory which is the default.

 * **GeneratedClassName**
-By default this class generates a random class name for generically generated code.
+By default the class generated from any of the code methods generates a random class name.
 You can override the class name so you can load any generated types explicitly.
+Generally it doesn't matter what the class name is as the dynamic methods find the single class generated in the assembly.

 * **ThrowExceptions**
 If `true` compiler errors will throw exceptions rather than silently failing after setting error properties.
 The default is false and the recommended approach is to explicitly check for errors after compilation.